turcottebrandon/CodeExamples/README.md

 # CodeExamples
-Misc and useful code examples
+Examples and samples of code I have found useful.